Draugr: Sámi folklore

 In Southern Sami (spoken in Central Scandinavia), and Kildin Sámi (spoken on the Kola Peninsula of northwestern Russia), the cognates are said to mean vision, phantom, ghost, geist, which is analog to the Swedish cognates.

 In Pite Sami, Lule Sami, and Northern Sami, the cognates are more analog to the Norwegian sea draugr, in Northern Sami also called čáhcerávga (lit. 'water rávga').
 They are said to be the shadows of drowned people, living in a lake or stream.
 They were considered very dangerous, as they tried to pull the living into the water.
-Akin to the Nixie in Nordic folklore, these stories are used like the boogieman to scare children from visiting potentially dangerous water areas.
+Akin to other stories, they can shapeshift, and may turn into a big fish such as a pike, or other marine animal, like a seal.
+Akin to the nixie in Nordic folklore, these stories are used like a boogieman to scare children from visiting potentially dangerous water areas.

 Use in popular culture

 The exoplanet PSR B1257+12 A has been named "Draugr".